meyerweb/px2svg/README.md

 [Amelia Bellamy-Royds](https://github.com/AmeliaBR/), sometime SVG gal, added the check for runs of constant color and alpha transparency support.

-[Robin Cafolla](https://github.com/robincafolla) made the script command-line usable and encapsulated for use in other code bases.
+[Robin Cafolla](https://github.com/robincafolla) made the script command-line usable and encapsulated for use in other code bases, and added posterization.

 [Neal Brooks](https://github.com/nealio82) thoroughly refactored the code and removed curl dependency.